ekoka/vino/README.md

 """
-Vino (pronounced vee-noh) is a Python data validation library that aims to be quick to learn, easy to use, while also providing enough flexibility to cover a wide range of validation scenarios.
+Vino (pronounced vee-noh) is a Python data validation library that aims to be quick to learn, intuitive to use, while also providing enough flexibility to cover a wide range of validation scenarios.
 It was designed to work mainly with data modeled using the main JSON data types, namely Number, String, Boolean, Array, Object, and null, once they've been converted to their Python counterparts: int or float, string, boolean, list, dict, and None.

 The rational behind Vino: